 After that initial bond is established, you can more freely look away or break your gaze with body language at an appropriate time.

 It’s generally more important to maintain eye contact while listening than speaking.
 People may not feel like you’re actively listening if your attention is clearly elsewhere while they are talking.

-A good rule of thumb is along the lines of maintaining eye contact about 70% of the time while listening, 50% while talking.
+A good rule of thumb is to maintain eye contact about 70% of the time while listening and 50% while talking.

 Developing oneself is not something that happens overnight.
 It requires persistent, consistent effort to work through that type of anxiety.

 Improvement will typically develop gradually over a long period of time – and that’s okay!
 It’s okay because this type of self-improvement is likely to be with you for the rest of your life.